-- 1. To identify and establish regular dialogue between the project and all stakeholders in the fields of environmental monitoring, including: air quality, water quality, light pollution and noise pollution.
-This should encompass existing networks e.g. AQUILA, NORMAN and the EURAMET Technical Committee for Acoustics, Ultrasound and Vibration (TC-AUV), as well as standards development organisations.
-The project should identify stakeholder needs and facilitate new and existing interdisciplinary collaborations. - 2.
-Using the needs of stakeholders identified in Objective 1, to develop a Strategic Research Agenda (SRA) and roadmaps for environmental monitoring that combine an integrated, multidisciplinary approach with traceable metrology solutions (e.g. certified reference materials).
-This should take into account the metrological needs of stakeholders and include measures to support innovation, assist competitiveness, ensure comparability and prioritise future research. - 3.
-Using feedback on the needs of stakeholders identified in Objective 1, to develop a web-based platform for stakeholders in the fields of environmental monitoring that provides a single point of contact for their metrological needs.
-The platform should provide easy access to European metrology capabilities, relevant metrological tools and environmental regulation requirements in order to support decision-making and identify gaps in current NMI/DI measurement services.
-It should be developed in a manner that allows it to be maintained by a future EMN. - 4.
-Using the feedback from stakeholders in Objective 1, set up a knowledge-sharing programme for environmental monitoring metrology, to promote the dissemination and uptake of information, particularly with existing networks e.g. AQUILA, NORMAN and EURAMET TC-AUV.
+- 1. To identify and establish regular dialogue between the project and all stakeholders in the fields of pollution monitoring, including air quality, water quality, soil pollution.
+This should encompass existing networks e.g. AQUILA, NORMAN, EURDEP, ESDAC and WMO-GAW, as well as standards developing organisations e.g. CEN and ISO.
+This should include not only fostering existing liaisons, but also promoting new collaborations and identifying stakeholders' needs. - To develop a Strategic Research Agenda (SRA) and roadmaps for pollution monitoring that combine an integrated, multidisciplinary approach with traceable metrology solutions (e.g. certified reference materials).
+This should take into account feedback and the metrological needs of stakeholders identified in Objective 1 and include measures to support innovation, assist competitiveness, ensure comparability and prioritise future research. - 3.
+To develop a web-based platform for stakeholders in the fields of pollution monitoring that provides a single point of contact for their metrological needs.
+The platform should provide easy access to European metrology capabilities, relevant metrological tools and pollution regulation requirements in order to support decision-making and identify gaps in current NMI/DI measurement services.
+The platform should be developed in a manner that allows it to be maintained by a future EMN. - 4.
+To set up a knowledge-sharing programme for pollution monitoring metrology, to promote the dissemination and uptake of information, particularly with existing networks e.g. AQUILA, NORMAN EURDEP, ESDAC and WMO-GAW.
 This should include a range of activities regularly organised by the project, such as the exchange of researchers between organisations, metrology workshops, interdisciplinary studies and training courses. - 5.
-To develop a plan for a multidisciplinary and sustainable European Metrology Network for environmental monitoring.
+To develop a plan for a multidisciplinary and sustainable European infrastructure via a European Metrology Network for pollution monitoring.
 The plan should be completed within 12 months of the start of the project and should: (i) identify the scope of the EMN, with respect to the remits of other EMNs, ii) use coordination and smart specialisation of capabilities, (iii) align with other running initiatives and projects, (iv) promote the development of emerging member states, and (v) consider how to extend collaboration to third countries.

 The proposed activities shall be justified by clear reference to the measurement needs within strategic documents published by the relevant stakeholders.
-Proposers should establish the current state of the coordination in this area and explain how their proposed project goes beyond this.
+Proposers should establish the current state of the coordination in this area, and explain how their proposed project goes beyond this.